koca/grav-theme-masonry/README.md

 Lorem ipsum your post....
 ```

+## Language

+English and German languages are supported by default.
+If you want to add your language, edit the `languages.yaml` file.
+Don't forget to send a Pull Request :)

 # Updating

 As development for the Masonry theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
 Updating Masonry is easy, and can be done through Grav's GPM system, as well as manually.